aimms/documentation/webui/webui-classic-pages.rst

 Moving a Page
 -------------

-To move a page to a new position in your page tree in the AIMMS WebUI:
+To move a page to a new position in your page tree you can perform a **drag-and-drop** operation as follows:

 * Press the ‘hamburger’ icon |page-manager| on the top left position of your browser window.
 A page tree sidebar will open: